GMOD/Apollo/docs/Install.md

 WebApollo instance from scratch.

 This guide assumes that you have...

--   Ability to use a unix-y command line, along with perl, and postgreSQL.
--   Ability to install some prerequisites to the system with a package manager
--   Ability to configure a postgres user and use password authentication.
-Some systems only use ident or user based authentication for postgres (notably redhat).
-Please see [Authentication](Install.md#authentication "wikilink") for details on how to configure password authentication.
--   Use of cpan or cpanm for perl package management

-In this guide, we will be...

  - Installing system and perl prerequisites
--   Setting up a postgres user
+ - Setting up a postgres user and database
--   Downloading webapollo from github
+ - Downloading WebApollo from github
--   Running the WebApollo build.sh script
+ - Running the WebApollo build script
--   Creating a new data directory for the jbrowse data (outside of the webapp directory)
+ - Creating a new data directory for the JBrowse data
--   Creating a new data directory for the WebApollo annotations (also outside of the webapp directory)
+ - Creating a new data directory for the WebApollo annotations
--   Configuring WebApollo using the config.properties file (most xml files do not necessarily have to be touched except for more extensive configuration)

-More discussion of the particular configurations can be seen in the full [installation guide](Install.md#installation "wikilink").
+ - Configuring WebApollo using the config.properties file More discussion of the particular configurations can be seen in the full [installation guide](Install.md#installation "wikilink").